marmelab/react-admin/docs/SelectInput.md

 />
 ```

-You can render some of the options as disabled by setting the `disabled` field in some of the choices:
+You can render some options as disabled by setting the `disabled` field in some choices:

 ```jsx
 const choices = [